Everything You Wanted to Know About the EGOT

 Who has an EGOT?

 Actors who have obtained the honor include Helen Hayes, Rita Moreno, John Gielgud, and Audrey Hepburn.
 (Hepburn won her posthumous Emmy for a garden tour series.)
 Multi-hyphenates Mel Brooks and Mike Nichols won for a variety of endeavors over their careers in comedy and in behind-the-scenes pursuits.
-Finally, master producer Scott Rudin has crossed the finish line in puppet-master fashion, pulling the strings behind a variety of productions.
+Finally, disgraced producer Scott Rudin has crossed the finish line in puppet-master fashion, pulling the strings behind a variety of productions.

 There's also a whole group of entertainers who've won what's viewed as an honorary EGOT, meaning that one or more of the awards came via a lifetime achievement-type award.
 There are some heavy-hitters who fall into this category, including Barbra Streisand, James Earl Jones, and Alan Menken.
+In July 2020, Menken made his EGOT status official with a Daytime Emmy.

 Who is close to getting an EGOT?

 A ton of people!
 See this list from The Hollywood Reporter for the legions of nearly-theres, Kate Winslet, Helen Mirren, and Martin Scorsese among the three-out-of-fours.
-Let's face it, the safest bet to achieve an EGOT is probably Lin-Manuel Miranda, who came so close when his Moana song "How Far I'll Go" was nominated for an Oscar.
+Let's face it: The safest bet to achieve an EGOT is probably Lin-Manuel Miranda, who came so close when his Moana song "How Far I'll Go" was nominated for an Oscar.
 Alas, it was beaten by La La Land's "City of Stars" by Justin Paul and Benj Pasek, a songwriting team who are an Emmy away from an EGOT.
 When Cher's Broadway show didn't get a Best Musical nomination this year, she lost her chance for EGOT-ing this time around.